basith2309/SSH-Bruter/README.md

 # SSH-Bruter
-A cli tool for ssh login bruteforcing
+A simple cli tool for ssh login bruteforcing

 # Requirements:
       1. Make sure python3 is installed in windows Or in Linux